-The distribution panel includes an alarm card, a low voltage disconnect override switch, a breaker trip LED indicator and a breaker inventory push button.
+The distribution center includes an alarm card, a low voltage disconnect override switch, and a breaker trip LED indicator.

 The alarm card provides terminal block access to internal signals such as binary alarms for breaker trips and LVDs, alarm relays for driving the LVDs, and analog inputs for current (shunt) and voltage measurements.
 The terminal block provides a single access point between these signals and an external system controller.
 Refer to the customer connections ("-08") drawing at the rear of this manual for details on terminal block assignments.